-- 2. For all events, other than 800m, run wholly or partly in lanes around a bend, where there are successive rounds of a race, three draws for lanes will be made: - a) One for the two highest ranked athletes or teams to determine placings in the outer two lanes; - b) Another for the third and fourth ranked athletes or teams to determine placings in the next two lanes; - c) Another for the other athletes or teams to determine placings in any remaining inner lanes; - d) The ranking referred to shall be determined as follows: - e) For the first round, from the relevant list of valid performances achieved during the predetermined period; - f) After the first round, in accordance with the procedures identified in Rule 21.3(a). - 3.
+- 2. For all events run wholly or partly in lanes around a bend, where there are successive rounds of a race, three draws for lanes will be made: - a) One for the two highest ranked athletes or teams to determine placings in the outer two lanes; - b) Another for the third and fourth ranked athletes or teams to determine placings in the next two lanes; - c) Another for the other athletes or teams to determine placings in any remaining inner lanes;

+The ranking referred to shall be determined as follows:

+- d) For the first round, from the relevant list of valid performances achieved during the predetermined period; - e) After the first round, in accordance with the procedures identified in Rule 21.3(a) or in the case of 800m, Rule 21.3(b). - 3.
 For all other races, the lane order shall be drawn in accordance with Rules 21.4 and 21.5.